-The Salt Lake City Department of Airports (SLCDA) removes ice and snow from runways, taxiways, ramps, cargo areas and aircraft deicing zones on the airfield.
-SLCDA also maintains the roads and sidewalks accessing the terminals.
+The Salt Lake City International Airport (SLC) removes ice and snow from runways, taxiways, ramps, cargo areas and aircraft deicing zones on the airfield.
+SLC also maintains the roads and sidewalks accessing the terminals.
 The airlines and other airport tenants also provide snow and ice removal in select areas.

 Snow Removal Team

-The Salt Lake City Dept. of Airport’s snow removal crew was recognized nationally with the 2017 Balchen/Post Award for excellence in the performance of airport snow and ice control during the winter of 2016-2017.
-This is the eleventh year SLC received the award.
+SLC's snow removal crew was recognized nationally with the 2017 Balchen/Post Award for excellence in the performance of airport snow and ice control during the winter of 2016-2017.
+This is the eleventh year the airport has received the award.
 Click here to see a list of past awards.

 By the Numbers